-- Priority for space in the markets is given to vendors with Farm Fresh Products and Value-Added Foods - The Food Trust strives to include a healthy mix of experienced vendors while also providing opportunities for new vendors.
-Processed and prepared food vendors whose businesses have grown to include multiple sales outlets and bricks and mortar operations are given lower priority than start-up businesses.
+- The Food Trust gives priority for space in the markets to vendors with Farm Fresh Products and Value-Added Foods - The Food Trust strives to include a healthy mix of experienced vendors while also providing opportunities for new vendors. - Processed and prepared food vendors whose businesses have grown to include multiple sales outlets and/or brick-and-mortar operations are given lower priority than start-up businesses.